Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

   If any of the identifier pairs contains an empty or null value as the `identifier type`, then it will be ignored.

-* _authenticationState_ value indicating authentication state for the user and contains one of the following `ACPMobileVisitorAuthenticationState` values:
+* _authenticationState_ value indicating authentication state for the user and contains one of the following [ACPMobileVisitorAuthenticationState](identity-api-reference#xamarin-acpmobilevisitorauthenticationstate) values.
-  * `ACPMobileVisitorAuthenticationState.Authenticated`
-  * `ACPMobileVisitorAuthenticationState.Unknown`
-  * `ACPMobileVisitorAuthenticationState.LoggedOut`

 **Android Syntax**